-There's nothing like celebrating the Chicago Pride Parade with a million of your closest friends in Boystown.
-If you're like us, once it's done—or sometimes before—there's nothing like getting the hell out of there.
-And if the Chicago Police Department is as serious as it says it is about cracking down on open containers along the parade route this year, you'll probably be ready for a stiff drink.
-Here you'll find our selection of bars and restaurants within walking distance of the parade route but hopefully just far enough to be removed from the madness.
+There’s nothing like celebrating the Chicago Pride Parade with a million of your closest friends in Boystown.
+If you’re like us, once it’s done—or sometimes before—there's nothing like getting the hell out of there.
+And given the crackdown on open containers along the parade route in recent years, you'll probably be ready for a stiff drink.
+Here you’ll find our selection of bars and restaurants within walking distance of the parade route but hopefully just far enough to be removed from the madness.
 Start planning your escape now (hint: stick to the west side of the route for an easier exit).

 RECOMMENDED: Full guide to Gay Pride Chicago